aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 ## Notes on reproducibility

 We tried to make the results as reproducible as possible.
-Althoug we employed many approaches to ensure the reproducibility, it is still possible that the results will not be exactly the same, mainle due to the floating point arithmetic.
+Although we employed many approaches to ensure the reproducibility, it is still possible that the results will not be exactly the same, mainly due to the floating point arithmetic.
 We provide the checksums for all files that are generated during the experiments.
 The checksums are stored in the `misc` folder.
 The checksums are computed using the code in `src/checksums`, however, they can be computed using 7-zip or sha256sum utility.

 When running the `main.py` script, the script checks the checksums of the downloaded data, the extracted features, the generated datasets, the results of the classifiers, the average results, and the results of the repeated stratified cross-validation.

 **Beware** that git on Windows can change the line endings from LF to CRLF.
 This can cause the checksums to fail.
 Most probably you only need to change EOL of `misc\svd_information.csv`.
-Additionaly, check [this link](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) on how to configure git to handle this problem.
+Additionally, check [this link](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) on how to configure git to handle this problem.
 The script should save every csv file with LF as EOL.

-Additionaly we provide `our_results_tables` and `our_results_xvalidation` folders that contain the results of our experiments.
+Additionally, we provide `our_results_tables` and `our_results_xvalidation` folders that contain the results of our experiments.
 We do not include the `results` folder as it is too large to be stored in the repository, even when compressed.

 ## Dataset preparation